Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 If you are experiencing difficulties in your life it can be really helpful to talk with a professional counsellor who provides a safe, confidential, completely non-judgemental space for you to explore your life and relationships with a view to positive change.

-I provide counselling and psychotherapy in the Winchester, Eastleigh and Southampton region for adults and young people over 16 in areas like anxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, family issues, separation and divorce, affairs and betrayals, couples, relationship issues, marriage guidance, bereavement, loss, eating disorders, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.
+I provide counselling and psychotherapy in the Winchester, Eastleigh and Southampton region for adults and young people over 16 in areas like anxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, family issues, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.

 Choosing a Counsellor